dxps/dxps/README.md

 A summary about myself, while wearing solution architect and developer hats:
 <br/>
-- Thinking in (and kinda obsessed with) Rust programming language.
+- Loving Golang, and Distributed Systems.
-- Still liking Golang, and Distributed Systems.
+- Rust enthusiast.
-- Big fan of Clean Architecture and Event Driven Architecture.
+- Big fan of Clean and Event Driven Architectures.
 - Used to love Java and (most of) its ecosystem.
 Not anymore.

 I had very satisfying results implementing middleware and highly available clustering solutions, and delivering trainings on some of the IBM products, including its great AIX (UNIX based) operating system.
 More details can be found on [my Linkedin profile](https://www.linkedin.com/in/marius-ileana/).